JerryYan97/PD_PN_DataGenerators/README.md

 It is a CMAKE project with several 3rd party libraries attached.
 Besides, you also need to download and install the Intel's OneAPI to get MKL and TBB supports.
+Then, you need to specify the folder of the MKL and TBB lib folder in your system in the ```CMakeList.txt```.

 ### Reference, Third Parties and Acknowledgments